beginning of content

 How is kidney failure diagnosed?

 Your doctor will ask about your symptoms and examine you.
-They will also ask about your health in general.
-Your doctor will likely recommend test such as:
+They will also ask about your health in general and any medicines you take.

 How is kidney failure treated?